 - Is your club sponsored by a third party or multiple third parties?
 If so, list all club sponsors.
 Be sure to check with the ISU Foundation to ensure that you aren’t targeting the same businesses in your fundraising efforts and to check with Student Engagement prior to finalizing any sponsorship agreements.

-Section Four: Annual Activities & Marketing
+Section Four: Annual Activities, Marketing & Records Management

 - Annual Activities